 Leave no trace, remove rubbish (eg food wrappers and drink containers), report what you can’t safely move.

 Honour the traditions and cultural heritage of the Traditional Custodians of this land.
+Co-operate with land owners and managers.

 Stay safe, protect flora and fauna and do not damage the trails.